How to refer or buy land that belonged to a dissolved company and now belongs to the Crown.

 If BVD decide to consider a sale they will usually instruct the District Valuer to advise them about the value of the land and the best means of disposal.

 You will need to pay the District Valuer’s fees in advance.
-This will normally be an upfront payment of around £960 (£800 plus VAT) but may well be more.
+This will be a minimum upfront payment of either £1600 for land situated outside of London (outside of M25) or £1775 for land situated in London (inside M25) but in some instances may be more.